Website

 What is the best image size for a website hero image in 2026?

-The recommended website hero image size is 1920×1080 pixels at a 16:9 aspect ratio.
+The recommended website hero image size is 1920x1080 pixels at a 16:9 aspect ratio.
 This covers all 1080p desktop monitors at full width.
-Keep critical content - text, buttons, logos - within the central 1200×600 px safe zone, because many themes crop the left and right edges aggressively on mobile.
+Keep critical content, text, buttons, logos, within the central 1200x600 px safe zone, because many themes crop the left and right edges aggressively on mobile.
 Compress the file to under 500 KB for fast load times.

 What size should a blog post or Open Graph image be?

-The universal standard for blog featured images and Open Graph (OG) social share images is 1200×630 pixels at a 1.91:1 ratio.
+The universal standard for blog featured images and Open Graph (OG) social share images is 1200x630 pixels at a 1.91:1 ratio.
 This size displays correctly on Facebook, LinkedIn, X (Twitter), iMessage link previews, and most blog themes without cropping.
-It is the single most versatile image size for web content.

 What image format should I use for websites in 2026?

-WebP is the best default format for website images in 2026 - it is 25–35% smaller than JPEG at the same quality and is supported by every modern browser.
-AVIF offers even better compression (50%+ smaller than JPEG) for browsers that support it.
-Use JPEG as a fallback for maximum compatibility.
-PNG is only needed for images that require transparency.
+WebP is the best default format for website images in 2026, it is 25 to 35% smaller than JPEG at the same quality and is supported by every modern browser.
+AVIF offers even better compression for browsers that support it.
+This tool always outputs JPEG for maximum compatibility.
+If you want a smaller WebP or AVIF version afterward, convert the downloaded JPEG separately.

 How do I make my website images load faster?

-Resize images to the exact dimensions they will be displayed at - there is no benefit to serving a 4000 px wide image in a 800 px column.
-Convert to WebP or AVIF for 30–50% smaller files.
-Compress hero images to under 500 KB and inline content images to under 100 KB each.
-Add width and height attributes in HTML to prevent layout shift.
-Use lazy loading for images below the fold.
+Resize images to the exact dimensions they will be displayed at, there is no benefit to serving a 4000 px wide image in an 800 px column.
+Convert to WebP or AVIF afterward for smaller files where your platform supports it.
+Add width and height attributes in HTML to prevent layout shift, and use lazy loading for images below the fold.